Mike Ruth

-Michael Joseph Ruth (born June 25, 1964) is a former American football player.
-Ruth was a member of the College Football All-America Team and the winner of the 1985 Outland Trophy as college football's best lineman.
+Michael Joseph Ruth (born June 25, 1964) is an American former professional football defensive tackle.
+He played college football for the Boston College Eagles, where he won the Outland Trophy as college football's best lineman in 1985.

-After two seasons in the NFL with the New England Patriots in 1986 and 1987, Ruth finished his pro career with the Barcelona Dragons of the World League of American Football in 1991 and 1992.
+After two seasons in the National Football League (NFL) with the New England Patriots, who drafted him in the second round of the 1986 NFL Draft, he finished his professional football career with the Barcelona Dragons of the World League of American Football (WLAF) in 1991 and 1992.

 Ruth was inducted to the College Football Hall of Fame in December 2017.
 He is the 10th former Boston College player or coach enshrined in the National Football Foundation College Football Hall of Fame.

+Personal life

 He later graduated from Harvard University with a M.Ed. and is now a teacher at Everett High School in Massachusetts.